aliceaguiaraac/Sales-Report-Overview/README.md

-The report was created using a fictitious dataset
+This report was created using a fictitious dataset made available by Data Science Academy